-This page ranks 14 medium size bookshelf speakers.
+This page ranks 18 medium size bookshelf speakers.
+Last updated on 07/22/2025.
 The medium bookshelf class of speakers have woofers between 4” and 5.75”.
 Bigger woofers will have deeper bass but the speaker will generally be bigger and heavier.
+Note these are ranked to my own preferences which is a flat frequency response, good directivity, reasonable dynamics, good imaging and detail.
+Others may prioritize these traits differently.

 Keep in mind that the law of diminishing returns applies and the extremely expensive speakers at the top are really just a little better than the more reasonably priced ones.
-I would not hesitate to recommend any of the speakers in the top 80% of this page, just stay away from the ones near the bottom.
+I would not hesitate to recommend the majority of speakers on this page.
+Just note the ones that are not recommended.

 Consider this page to be a work in progress and more speakers will be added.